Paper Converting Rollers

 Tissue and soft paper structures need a gentler compression response because the sheet can deform more easily under contact.

-These sections need controlled transport, not just more grip.
-Too much traction can mark or overstress the paper.
-Too little traction can lead to unstable feeding or poor running consistency.
+These positions usually need controlled traction rather than maximum bite.
+Too much traction can overstress the paper.
+Too little traction can make running less stable.

 Common Problems

-Many paper converting projects start from a running problem, not from a request for a specific material.
+Many paper converting projects start from a running problem rather than from a request for one specific material.

-What These Problems Usually Require from the Roller
+What These Conditions Usually Require from the Roller

-A suitable paper converting roller usually needs controlled traction, not maximum traction.
-The surface has to move the paper consistently while still protecting the grade being processed.
+A suitable paper converting roller usually needs controlled traction rather than maximum grip.
+The surface has to move the sheet consistently while still protecting the grade being processed.

 It also needs the right compression response for the section.
-Feeding, embossing support, gluing support, and rewinding do not ask the roller to behave in the same way.
+Feeding, support contact, gluing-related contact, and rewinding do not ask the roller to behave in the same way.

-Because paper dust is part of normal production, the roller should stay usable over time, not just when freshly cleaned.
+Because paper dust is part of normal production, surface behavior should stay workable over time, not only when the roller is freshly cleaned.

 Moisture variation also matters.
-The roller should keep workable contact behavior even when paper condition changes.
+The roller should keep practical contact behavior even when paper condition shifts during production.

 Different paper grades and line sections usually push the build in different directions.